nicholaschiasson/docker-mcs/README.md

 Refer to [the docker hub page](https://hub.docker.com/repository/docker/nicholaschiasson/mcs/tags) to view supported versions of minecraft.

+If you would like support for more Minecraft versions or more platforms for the image, please open an issue or pull request.

 ### Configuration

+#### Server properties

 You inject your own `server.properties` by mounting the file in your `docker-compose.yml` file.